Wedding Insurance FAQs

 Our online comparison table is a good place to start - you can compare policies and cover from a number of different providers to see which meets your needs best.

-Does it cover our honeymoon too?
+Does wedding insurance cover our honeymoon too?

 Generally speaking no, a wedding insurance policy won't cover your honeymoon.
 You should look at purchasing separate travel/honeymoon insurance too, although there may be some companies offering a combined policy.
 If you're having your wedding abroad, many wedding insurance policies also cover weddings held overseas.